-After a two-and-a-half-year stint in Hong Kong, Sidney Blackburn has packed up himself (and his alter ego Disney Chanel) into two cases.
-He moved here hoping to find himself, a good party and a cute local guy and he’s now leaving, happily satisfied after only finding two, you can decide which two….
+After a two-and-a-half-year stint in Hong Kong, Sidney Blackburn has packed himself (and his alter ego Disney Chanel) into two cases for his next adventure.
+He moved to HK hoping to find himself, a good party and a cute local guy.
+Now he’s leaving, happily satisfied after only finding two...
+Here's some of the things we learnt along the way.

 During his time here in Hong Kong, Sidney has taught drama classes to cover the bills for his ‘cosy’ studio, which he adds has no space for his growing collection of size 43 heels.
 He has also needed funds to cover his explorations of the city and trips around Asia, something captured so beautifully in his photography collection.
 But he has more than just a day job, Sidney moonlights as a drag queen, going by the name of Disney Chanel, an alter ego he has had for five years now.
 This alter ego was stumbled upon in the basement of London’s Bethnal Green’s working men’s club.
 Since then the Disney Chanel brand has continued to grow as you can see scrolling through Disney’s many looks via her Instagram.
 Now with a 'been there conquered that' attitude, plus with a newly found artistic direction, Sidney and Disney plan to elope to Europe (eager on Barcelona) to pursue a career in the creative field…and I’m sure to make a few club appearances in a slinky dress along the way.
 I managed to lock Sidney down for a chat over a sassy mince pie before he jetted off.
 I wanted to find out what he has learnt during his time here in Hong Kong.